TommyTours/Dark-Souls-3-App/README.md

 iOS app for planning Dark Souls 3 character builds

 Designed for and tested on iPhone 11 in Dark Mode.
-Currently only portrait oreintation supported.
+Currently only portrait orientation supported.